Circuit de Monaco: History

 The idea for a Grand Prix race around the streets of Monaco came from Antony Noghès, the president of the Monegasque motor club, Automobile Club de Monaco, and close friend of the ruling Grimaldi family.
 The inaugural race was held in 1929 and was won by William Grover-Williams in a Bugatti.

 To date, only four local drivers have won a race at the circuit.
 Louis Chiron did it at the non-championship 1931 Monaco Grand Prix; 82 years later, Stefano Coletti crossed the line in first position at the sprint race of the 2013 Monaco GP2 Series round.
 The third driver to do so was Stéphane Richelmi at the sprint race of the 2014 Monaco GP2 Series round.
-The fourth was Charles Leclerc at the 2024 Monaco Grand Prix.
+The fourth and most recent was Charles Leclerc at the 2024 Monaco Grand Prix.
+Leclerc was the first Monégasque to win the Monaco Grand Prix as an event of the Formula One World Championship.
+One year later, Lando Norris clocked the fastest time in Monaco and the first ever lap to be below the 1:10’s there as well, he would go on to win the race afterwards.